kohanyirobert/dotnet-authn/README.md

 - This version is probably really picky when dealing with a cross-site request scenario

-    - Maybe demo this by getting the JWT cookie and making call in the browser’s console to a 3rd party endpoint (something like the Pokemon API)
+    - Maybe demo this by getting the JWT cookie and making call in the browser's console to a 3rd party endpoint (something like the Pokemon API)

 ## _With_ Identity